Get Printable Screen Time Recommendations by Age

 - Participating in regular, physical activity together - walks, bike rides, trips to the park, etc.

-- Monitoring time on devices via screen-time-tracking and parental control apps like Zift and Screen Time
+- Monitoring time on devices via screen-time-tracking and parental control apps like Screen Time and Zift.

 - Balancing exposure by implementing "earned" screen time by completing homework, finishing chores, brushing teeth, etc.